Philip Ridley: Music

 Ridley has written a wide range of songs, some of which have featured in his plays, films, and novels.
 As a student Ridley participated in music by creating work with a band called Haunted Staircase (who released their double-sided record Flutters in the early 1980s).
-He also worked as a DJ at a nightclub.
+He also worked as a DJ.

 As a songwriter he has regularly collaborated with composer, Nick Bicât.
 For Ridley's film, The Passion of Darkly Noon, they created two songs: "Look What You've Done" (sung by Gavin Friday) and "Who Will Love Me Now?" (sung by PJ Harvey), the latter of which was voted as BBC Radio 1's Best Film Song of 1998.
 It was later covered by the techno/house band Sunscreem as Please Save Me, whose cover entered the UK top 40 chart, became a cult hit in clubs, and featured in the film South West 9.
 For his film Heartless, Ridley and Bicât created ten songs (performed by Mary Leay, Joe Echo, and lead actor Jim Sturgess).

 In 2010 Ridley and Bicât formed the music group, 'Dreamskin Cradle' (with singer Mary Leay).
 The group's first album, Songs from Grimm (2014), consisted of twelve songs inspired by female characters in Brothers Grimm fairy tales; it was released on all major download sites.
 Some songs from the album were performed as part of a live performance called Grimm Tales, which was developed by the St Paul's Institute and featured readings by actress Jeany Spark, reflections from Canon Edmund Newell, and extracts from Brothers Grimm fairy tales adapted by poet laureate Carol Ann Duffy.
 Dreamskin Cradle have also released two singles: Fade and Float (written for Ridley's stage play, Tender Napalm) and Ladybird First (written for Ridley's stage play, Dark Vanilla Jungle).

 Ridley also has written the libretto of an opera for teenagers titled Tarantula in Petrol Blue.
 With music composed by Anna Meredith, it had its premiere in 2009.